madneal/articles-translator/出去就餐并且理解Express.js的基本知识.md

 ![](https://cdn-images-1.medium.com/max/11520/1*iMkFu1T52fkSnlZDlCrvkQ.jpeg)

-## Going out to eat and understanding the basics of Express.js出去吃饭并且理解Express.js的基本知识
+## Going out to eat and understanding the basics of Express.js出去就餐并且理解Express.js的基本知识

 If you have ever visited a sit-down restaurant, then you can understand the basics of Express.
 But if you are just starting to build your first Node.js back end…you might be in for a bumpy ride.